Kitware/vtk-book/VTKBook/09Chapter9.md

 There are several approaches available to build topological structure given a random set of points.
 One common approach samples unstructured points into an image dataset, and then visualizes the data using standard volume or surface-based rendering techniques.
 Another approach creates n-dimensional triangulations from the unstructured points, thereby creating topological structure.
 These and other common techniques are described in the following sections.

+{#chapter-9-splatting-techniques}
-**<b id="Chapter 9 - Splatting Techniques">Splatting Techniques</b>.** Splatting techniques build topological structure by sampling unstructured points into a image dataset (**Figure 9-36**).
+**Splatting Techniques.** Splatting techniques build topological structure by sampling unstructured points into a image dataset (**Figure 9-36**).
 The sampling is performed by creating special influence, or splatting, functions SF(x,y,z) that distribute the data value of each unstructured point over the surrounding region.
 To sample the unstructured points, each point is inserted into a image dataset SP, and the data values are distributed through SP using the splatting functions SF(x,y,z).
 Once the topological structure is built, any image-based visualization technique can be used (including volume rendering).

 A common splatting function is a uniform Gaussian distribution centered at a point pi.
 The function is conveniently cast into the form